qfpl/blog/content/posts/purescript/purescript-wp2-ng2-ts-flare.md

 import DOM (DOM)
 import Prelude (Unit, pure, (<>))
 ```
-Create a small UI component, comprising of two text input fields that combine their inputs:
+Then we'll create a small Flare UI component, taken from their set of examples, it will be composed of two text input fields that displays their combined inputs.
+The UI elements in Flare have a ``Semigroup`` instance that allows us to use the ``<>`` operator to combine their input values using the instance for the input type.
 ```haskell
 combineTextUI :: forall e.
 UI e String combineTextUI = string_ "" <> pure " " <> string_ ""
 ```
 This function describes the individual UI component, however it doesn't actually run it, we need to pass it to the [**runFlare**](https://pursuit.purescript.org/packages/purescript-flare/3.1.0/docs/Flare#v:runFlare) function for that.
-That function requires a HTML Element ID value so it knows where the UI input component is to be placed, as well as a Element ID for where the output will be placed.
+That function requires a HTML Element ID value so it knows where the UI input component is to be placed, as well as an Element ID for where the output will be placed.

 Add these IDs as input to our function from the Javascript side so we don't have to hard code anything:
 ```haskell
 combineTextEle :: forall e.
 String -> String -> Eff ( dom :: DOM, channel :: CHANNEL | e ) Unit
 combineTextEle inputEleId outputEleId = runFlare inputEleId outputEleId combineTextUI
 ```
-Now to add this to the ``home.component``.
-First add the required elements to the HTML.
+Now to add this to the ``home.component``, first add the required elements to the HTML.
 Open ``home.component.html`` and just above the heading for 'Local State', add the following:
 ```html
 <h4>Purescript Flare</h4>
 <div>